nikolastosevski/github-client-project/README.md

 ## 🚀 Features

 - Fetch and display GitHub repositories for a given user (default: `octocat`)
-- Pagination ("Load More") for large repo lists
+- Pagination ("Load More") for large repository lists
 - Repository details screen with:
   - Owner avatar and username
-  - Repo stats (stars, forks, watchers)
+  - Repository stats (stars, forks, watchers)
   - List of tags with commit SHA
+- Search functionality in the navigation bar to load repositories for any GitHub user
+- Dark/Light mode toggle with persistence in `localStorage`
-- Modular architecture with service abstraction for easy testing
+- Modular architecture with service abstraction for easy mocking and testing
+- React Router for navigation between screens

 ## 🧰 Tech Stack

-- React (via Vite)
+- React (created with Vite)
-- React Router
+- React Router v6
-- Axios (with interceptors)
+- Axios (with interceptors for error handling)
+- TailwindCSS for styling
-- JavaScript (no TypeScript, per task request)
+- JavaScript (no TypeScript, per task requirement)

 ## 📁 Project Structure